 Founded in 2009, Astrill VPN has maintained a solid reputation as a trustworthy VPN provider — with little to zero data retention or leakage issues.

-Let’s examine this product in comprehensive detail, to determine whether or not it is well worth your money to break your wallet open for their service.
+In this Astrill review, let’s examine this product in comprehensive detail, to determine whether or not it is well worth your money to break your wallet open for their service.

-Location and Jurisdiction
+☑ Location and jurisdiction

 Astrill VPN boasts over 330 servers in 65 countries across the globe; ensuring you are spoilt for choice when looking for privacy.
-With servers across 6 different continent — particularly a bulk of them are in the USA — you can safely switch servers to unblock and enjoy website services all over the world.
+With servers across 6 different continents — particularly a bulk of them are in the USA — you can safely switch servers to unblock and enjoy website services all over the world.
 You can choose servers in the United Kingdom, Germany, and even more niche locations like South Africa and Malaysia.